cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 ```

-Transactions can fail if they conflict with a concurrent transaction from the same Durable Object.
-Transactions are transparently and automatically retried once before returning a failure.
+Transactions operate at a Serializable isolation level.
+This means transactions can fail if they conflict with a concurrent transaction being run by the same Durable Object.
+Transactions are transparently and automatically retried once by rerunning the provided function before returning an error.

 <Aside>